Infection control management

 - More than one infection circulating in the same group of students and staff for example chicken pox and scarlet fever

-Schools are also asked to contact their UKHSA HPT as soon as possible to report any outbreak or serious or unusual illness for example,
+Schools are also asked to contact the NWL HPT as soon as possible to report any outbreak or serious or unusual illness for example,

 - E.coli 0157 or E coli STEC infection